Root Canal Treatment

 After treatment, it is normal for the tooth to be tender for up-to a week following treatment and is part of the normal healing process.
 If discomfort persists, contact us.

 After treatment, the tooth needs protection to prevent any fractures developing.
-It is often recommended that a root filled molar tooth is subsequently crowned as a fracture or crack in the tooth can not be fixed and will lead to the tooth becoming re-infected requiring extraction.
+It is often recommended that a root filled molar tooth is subsequently crowned.
+For more information about how crowns can protect teeth, click here

 A root-filled tooth can still decay but because the nerve is gone you will not feel any pain so regular dental checks are advised.